nicolasdao/schemaglue/README.md

 const { schema, resolver } = glue('src/graphql')
 ```

 > NOTE: The following example assumes this project is hosted on Google Cloud Functions (Google serverless solution), but it is easily applicable to any other projects that uses [Apollo's graphql-tools.js](https://github.com/apollographql/graphql-tools).
-If you want to know more about hosting GraphQL APIs on Google Cloud Functions, check out those 2 projects:
+If you want to know more about hosting GraphQL APIs on Google Cloud Functions or Firebase (AWS Lambda coming soon), check out those 2 projects:
 > - [webfunc](https://github.com/nicolasdao/webfunc): An assistant to easily create & deploy Google Cloud Functions project.
-> - [google-graphql-functions](https://github.com/nicolasdao/google-graphql-functions): A GraphQL library that also exposes a GraphiQL front-end.
+> - [graphql-serverless](https://github.com/nicolasdao/graphql-serverless): A GraphQL plugin for webfunc that also exposes a GraphiQL front-end.

 #### Without SchemaGlue
 _Project Structure Example_